implse/Data_Structure_Python/README.md

 - Differing size storage space at each index.
 - Dynamic - New piece of memory allocated for each node.

-Linked Lists are sequential-access data structure.
+Linked Lists are `sequential access` data structure.

 ### Nodes

-Nodes are the fundamental building block of many computer science data structures.
-They form the basis for linked lists, stacks, queues, trees, and more.
+`Nodes` are the fundamental building block of many computer science data structures.
+They form the basis for `linked lists`, `trees` and more.

-An individual node contains data and links to other nodes.
+An individual `node` contains data and links to other `nodes`.
 Each data structure adds additional constraints or behavior to these features to create the desired structure.

 - Contain data, which can be a variety of data types
-- Contain links to other nodes.
-If a node has no links, or they are all null/None, or you have reached the end of the path you were following.
+- Contain links to other `nodes`.
+If a `node` has no links then the `next` is `None`.

-- Can be orphaned if there are no existing links to them.
+The last `node` in a `linked list` points to `None`, and that tells you that it’s the end of the `linked list`.

 ### Time Complexity